harshagarwal94/Discreet-Mathemathics/README.md

 (1)

-###Set Theory and Boolean Algebra
+######Set Theory and Boolean Algebra

 Relations and Functions, Partial Order Relations, Lattices, Boolean Algebra, Laws of Boolean Algebra, Boolean Functions- Normal Forms, Application of Boolean Algebra to Switching Circuits.

 (2)

-###Predicate Calculus
+######Predicate Calculus

 Introduction -Statements and Notation – Connectives – Tautologies, Logic - Equivalence - Implications, Laws of Statement Calculus.
 The Theory of Inference for the Statement Calculus.
-Predicate and Quantifiers- Nested quantifiers-Rules of Inference for Predicates, Rules for Inference for Quantified Statements.
+Predicate and Quantifiers- Nested quantifiers-Rules of Inference for Predicates, Rules for I nference for Quantified Statements.

 (3)

-###Fundamentals of graphs
+######Fundamentals of graphs

 Graphs – introduction – isomorphism – sub graphs – walks- paths - circuits – connectedness – components – Euler graphs – Hamiltonian paths and circuits.